Reviving the interference: framework and proof-of-principle for the anomalous gluon self-interaction in the SMEFT: Abstract

 \section{Abstract}

-Interferences are not positive-definite and therefore they can change sign over the phase space.
-If the contributions of the regions where the interference is positive and negative nearly cancel each other, interference effects are hard to measure.
-In this paper, we propose a method to quantify the ability of an observable to separate an interference positive and negative contributions and therefore to revive the interference effects in measurements.
-We apply this method to the anomalous gluon operator in the SMEFT for which the interference suppression is well-known.
-We show that we can get contraints on its coefficient, using the interference only, similar to those obtained by including the square of the new physics amplitude.
+Interferences are not positive-definite and can change sign over the phase space.
+If the contributions of the regions where they are positive and negative nearly cancel each other, their effects can be hard to measure.
+In this paper, we propose a method to quantify the ability of an observable to separate these opposite contributions and therefore to revive the interference effects at experiments.
+We apply this strategy to the anomalous gluon operator in the SMEFT, for which the linear-term suppression is well known.
+We show that we can get, for the first time, constraints on its coefficient from the interference only that are similar to those from the square of the new-physics amplitude.

-\subparagraph{Introduction} The Standard Model Effective Field Theory (SMEFT) explores the deviations in SM couplings due to interactions among Standard Model (SM) particles and new states, too heavy to be produced at the LHC or any other considered experiment.
-Nonetheless, those new states affect the interactions between the SM particles and accurate measurements of their strengths should, thus, reveal or constrain the presence of new physics.
-In this framework, heavy new degrees of freedoom are integrated out and the new physics is parametrised by higher-dimensional operators \cite{Grzadkowski:2010es}\cite{Buchmuller:1985jz},
+\subparagraph{Introduction} The Standard Model Effective Field Theory (SMEFT) explores the deviations in the Standard Model (SM) couplings due to new states that are too heavy to be directly produced at the LHC or any other current experiment.
+Nonetheless, those new states can affect the interactions between the SM particles, and accurate measurements of their strengths should reveal or constrain the presence of unknown particles.